FREE U.S. shipping on orders over $200 for a limited time

 If no one seems to have your package, and you're certain you entered your address correctly, email us at robot@calamityware.com right away so we can help solve the mystery.

-Please contact us immediately after ordering at robot@calamityware.com and provide us with the correct address.
+Please contact us immediately at robot@calamityware.com and provide us with the correct address.
 If you tell us pronto, we might be able to fix the error before the package ships.
 If your order has already shipped, we are sorry, but we will not be able to change it for you.
 But on some occasions, you may be able to re-route the package via the carrier's website.

 If you provide an incorrect address and your package is returned to us, and you paid for shipping, we will refund your order for the cost of the product.
 You can then reorder to the correct address.
 If your package is re-routed during shipping due to an incorrect address and the shipper applies a fee, you may be responsible for this extra cost.